Find a Law Firm

 Sample Enquires to our Call Center

-My lawyers in Newcastle have advised me that no longer have my conveyancing file.
+My solicitors in Birmingham have advised me that no longer have my conveyancing file.
 To assist with my purchase I took out a mortgage with Bath Building Society.
-Is it case that being on the Bath Building Society conveyancing panel they need to have retained the file for a prescribed period?
+Is it case that being on the Bath Building Society conveyancing panel they need to have retained the file for a number of years?

-Most lenders have complaints procedures.
-Your first port of call should be one of the Bath Building Society branches or the Customer Care Department at Bath Building Society head office.
-Ordinarily complaints to Bath Building Society are resolved very quickly.
-However if you are not satisfied that the matter is resolved you can write to the
+All banks and building societies have complaints procedures.
+Your first point of contact should be one of the Bath Building Society branches or the Customer Services Team at Bath Building Society head office.
+Ordinarily complaints to Bath Building Society are resolved effectively and efficiently.
+If you feel that the matter is not resolved you can write to the Financial Ombudsman Service with full details of your complaint.